Last Updated on Nov 10, 2020

-Before updating iPhone to iOS 12, you must have taken back up for safety measures in case you do not lose valuable data.
-Now, the device is ready after upgrading to iOS 12, but some of the data is missing then?
+Fid the solutions for Why are you getting a message like iCloud Restore Failed and Stopped on iPhone/iPad.
+Before updating the iPhone to the Latest iOS or Upgrading to the upcoming iOS version, you must have taken back up for safety measures in case you do not lose valuable data.
+Now, the device is ready after upgrading to New iOS, but some of the data is missing then?
 There is one best and most adaptable method is to restore via iCloud.

 Restoring backup using iCloud doesn’t require any cable or computer; just you need your iPhone and good internet connection.
 However, if time is terrible for you, then you might face critical situations while restoring the backup.
-Facing such problems isn’t the big deal after updating to iOS 12, and many users encountered and solve this dilemma by below solutions.
+Facing such problems isn’t the big deal after updating iOS, and many users encountered and solve this dilemma by the below solutions.

 Solution 2: Check iCloud Backup

-You might get the error like the last backup can’t be completed.
+You might get an error like the last backup can’t be completed.
 To troubleshoot this problem, you should follow some points.
-The first one is iPhone must be connected to the good Wi-Fi network and if you are already connected with strong signal then follow the steps.
+The first one is the iPhone must be connected to the good Wi-Fi network and if you are already connected with a strong signal then follow the steps.

-Step 1: In the “Settings” App, tap on your name’s banner.
+Step 1: In the “Settings” app, tap on your Profile Name.